DuckMasterAl/website/forge_starwars.md

-# How to install Forge 1.7.10 for the Star Wars Server
+# How to Install Forge 1.7.10 for the Star Wars Server

 1. **Run Minecraft 1.7.10 (Vanilla)**